vghuy17ck1/svt-av1-psyex/README.md

 - `--luminance-qp-bias` *0 to 100* (**[Merged to Mainline](https://gitlab.com/AOMediaCodec/SVT-AV1/-/merge_requests/2348)**)

 It was known before as `--frame-luma-bias`
-Enables frame-level luma bias to improve quality in dark scenes by adjusting frame-level QP based on average luminance across each frame
+Enables frame-level luma bias to improve quality in dark scenes by adjusting frame-level QP based on average luminance across each frame.
+The default is **0**.

 - `--max-32-tx-size` *0 and 1*

 Restricts available transform sizes to a maximum of 32x32 pixels.
 Can help slightly improve detail retention at high fidelity CRFs.
+The default is **0**.

 - `--adaptive-film-grain` *0 and 1* (**[Merged to Mainline](https://gitlab.com/AOMediaCodec/SVT-AV1/-/merge_requests/2347)**)

 Adaptively varies the film grain blocksize based on the resolution of the input video.
 Often greatly improves the consistency of film grain in the output video, reducing grain patterns.
+The default is **1**, and is the recommended setting.

 - `--hdr10plus-json` *path to file*